kamel78/HashToG1/README.md

 Demonstration for the BLS12-381 curve (case (q % 27) % 9 =10)

 -   The proposed implementation is constant-time and about 20% faster thant the original one (if we ommit contant-time condition, it can be much faster).
--   Some precomputed constant are necessary (3 lagurange coefficients !)
+-   Some precomputed constant are necessary (3 Lagrange coefficients !)
 -   Functions phi, crtRatio and hprime are merged into one code
 -   Benchmark is performed using generated data from the orginal implementation (included in "KoshilevTests.py")